aurorasmiles/WorldGuardDocs/source/regions/flags.rst

-    feed-min-hunger,integer,"See equivalent heal flag, except this is for food" feed-max-hunger,integer,"See equivalent heal flag, except this is for food" teleport,location,The location to teleport to when the ``/rg teleport`` command is used within the region spawn,location,The location to teleport to when a player dies withint he region exp-drops,state,Whether XP drops are permitted
-    blocked-cmds,set of strings,A list of commands to block allowed-cmds,set of strings,A list of commands to permit
+    feed-min-hunger,integer,"See equivalent heal flag, except this is for food" feed-max-hunger,integer,"See equivalent heal flag, except this is for food" teleport,location,The location to teleport to when the ``/rg teleport`` command is used within the region spawn,location,The location to teleport to when a player dies within the region blocked-cmds,set of strings,A list of commands to block allowed-cmds,set of strings,A list of commands to permit